scalameta/mdoc/docs/tut.md

 ## Double binding

-It's not possible to bind the same variable twice in mdoc without `:reset`.
+It's not possible by default to define the same variable name twice with mdoc.
 In tut, the following program is valid.

 ````md
 ```tut